miryalkarakshay/cv-exercises/FAQ.md

 This is required when running jupyter notebook that requires libraries that are not installed on the login node (exercise 07).

+### Tensorboard visualization in vscode
+To run tensorboard, you run the command from the terminal:

+`tensorboard --logdir path`

+This will show a link and probably a window will pop-up with 'open-in-local-browser'

+if it does not pop up: hover over link in cmd and click on 'follow link using forwarded port'

 ## Additional Material
 ### Batch Norm
 - nice explanation of intuition and parameters